open-voice-interoperability/website/site/content/events/ethical-guidelines-for-voice-experiences-webinar.md

   Guidelines for Voice Experiences.</p><p><a href="https://zoom.us/webinar/register/WN_R0cvs1hDQU6OCmWgEmwmEg"
   target="_blank" ><img
-  src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button.png"></a></p>This
+  src="/img/open-voice-network-ovon-voice-worthy-of-user-trust-webinars-register-now-button-1.png"></a></p>This
   white paper was written for enterprises and organizations who are actively utilizing voice technologies or plan to in the future.
 The Task Force set out to answer a multitude of questions tied to human interactions with voice,
-  including: <i>What are voice-specific issues of ethical and moral concern, and how do we define them?
+  including: _What are voice-specific issues of ethical and moral concern, and how do we define them?
 What are the values to be promoted for ethical interaction with voice technology?
-What are the rights to be respected for successful, ethical voice experiences?</i> and many more.
+What are the rights to be respected for successful, ethical voice experiences?_ and many more.
 The answers to these questions were used to construct a voice-specific ethical framework composed of six foundational principles of ethics—compliance, transparency, inclusivity, privacy protection, accountability, and sustainability.</p><p><a